Olemou/ViCo-LWIR/README.md

 *compute the adaptive weight wij , addressing intra-class variability.
 For inter-class modeling, the parameter β is computed as described in the schema above*, *allowing the model to focus on hard negatives and enhance class separation.
 All these components are integrated into the final loss function Lij .*

+## 🎯 Why DISCO Submodule of SpatialCL?
+DISCO (Detection of Indoor Spills with Contrastive learning) addresses one of the most persistent challenges in computer vision: uncertainty under weak supervision.
+Traditional vision systems are typically designed and optimized for perception tasks involving rigid, well-structured objects with distinct geometric cues.
+However, these systems often fail when faced with visually ambiguous targets such as indoor liquid spills, whose irregular shapes, diffuse boundaries, and variable textures defy conventional object representations.

+- ✨ *The difficulty arises from several intertwined factors:*
+- ✨ *The absence of clear contours or well-defined shapes;*
+- ✨ *Extreme intra-class variability in appearance and scale;*
+- ✨ *Weak or inconsistent edge and texture cues;*
+- ✨ *Frequent occlusion and foreground–background blending;*
+- ✨ *A scarcity of reliable labeled examples; and*
+- ✨ *environmental disturbances such as illumination changes, surface reflections, and sensor noise*.

 # Key Features
 - ✅ Handles **ambiguous and irregular objects** that standard vision models struggle with
 - ✅ Supports: **RGB, thermal, depth, etc.**